I should perhaps start off with the question ‘why define an audience’. Depending on your niche, it may be very obvious who your target audience is.

 In this case, you can use Audience Insights on Facebook and click on Ads Manager.
 Then click on the search button and search for Audience Insights (they have changed it so much since I was last on that I can’t find it any other way!).

 Using this method you will be able to find the demographics of people interested in what you are offering.
-You can even put in that you are looking for people interested in (for example) weight loss, people who follow certain website or buy particular publications.
+You can even put in that you are looking for people interested in (for example) weight loss, people who follow certain websites or buy particular publications.

 This is really well explained by Rick Mulready for Social Media Examiner on YouTube.
 (How to access Audience Insights has changed so use my navigation above to find it.)